-Florida’s beautiful beaches and tourist attractions lure thousands of spring breakers every year.
-As more drivers take to Florida roadways, the decision to drive under the influence of drugs and alcohol continues to be a serious problem – more than 15 crashes a day in March 2018 involved drivers who registered alcohol levels above the legal limit.
+Florida’s beautiful beaches and tourist destinations attract thousands of spring tourists each year.
+As more drivers hit Florida’s roads, the decision to drive under the influence of drugs and alcohol remains a serious problem.

-Throughout the month of March, FHP and our state and local law enforcement partners will be focusing on the state’s drinking age laws and working to keep impaired drivers off the roads.
+Throughout the month of March, FHP and our state and local law enforcement partners will focus on state drinking laws and work to keep impaired drivers off the roads.

-Driving impaired not only puts everyone on the roadway in danger, it can have serious legal and monetary consequences.
-Penalties for DUIs can include expensive fines, license revocation and jail time and convictions can remain on your record for 75 years.
-Enjoy Spring Break responsibly and plan ahead, designate a driver or call a ride service – it is much cheaper than a DUI arrest.
+Not only does impaired driving put everyone on the road in danger, it can also have serious legal and monetary consequences.
+Penalties for Driving Under the Influence (DUI) can include costly fines, license revocation, jail time, and convictions can stay on your record for 75 years.
+Enjoy Spring Break responsibly and plan ahead.
+Designate a driver or use a shared transportation service; it is much cheaper than a DUI arrest.

 - The legal drinking age in Florida is 21.
-Anyone under the age of 21 in possession of alcohol can be cited for a second-degree misdemeanor, which can lead to costly court fees, fines and other lasting consequences.
+Anyone under the age of 21 in possession of alcohol can be cited for a second degree misdemeanor, which can lead to costly court fees, fines, and other long-lasting consequences.

-- It is illegal to sell alcohol to anyone under 21 or buy alcohol for anyone under 21.
+- It is illegal to sell alcohol to anyone under the age of 21 or to buy alcohol to anyone under the age of 21.

-- Possession of an open alcoholic beverage container in a vehicle (in motion or stopped) by the driver and/or the passenger(s) is a violation of Florida law.
+- Possession of an open container of alcoholic beverages in a vehicle (moving or stopped) by the driver and/or passenger(s) is a violation of Florida law.

 Social Media Kit